Apply for a Fellowship

 Because our program is very competitive, we typically interview dozens of candidates, each requiring an individual interview with members of our panel.
 This, again, extends our recruitment process by several weeks.
 Once interviews are completed, the panel confers to decide which candidates will receive offers.

 Your application must be complete and include all the listed requirements to be considered for an interview.
 Past successful candidates held specialty certificates in areas such as Critical Care, Internal Medicine, Anesthesiology, or other, had three, strong, up-to-date reference letters, and clearly explained their motivation for wanting to work within the Critical Care Medicine Fellowship Program at UHN/MSH in their personal statement.
 You may apply without a recent English language proficiency test score as there are many exemptions.
-We also recognize that a test score is not as important as the ability to apply communication skills in real-life, and often, high pressure situations.
-Past successful candidates demonstrated their proficiency in English communication in their interviews as well as by passing the mandatory Pre-Entry Assessment Program.
 However, PGME may request proof of language proficiency in order to proceed with your appointment, and you should be prepared to provide one on request.

 We have fellowship alumni from across the globe, coming to us from both resource-rich and resource-scarce health care systems.
 We celebrate diversity, equity, and inclusion and strive to uphold UHN’s values of care, discovery and learning.